 Paris city breaks

-A classic, cultural and charming city, Paris has a lot to offer if you go for a week or a long weekend.
-It is one of the most photographed cities in the world, so remember to take your camera!
+A classic, cultural and charming city, Paris has a lot to offer if you go for a week or a short and sweet city break.
+It’s one of the most photographed cities in the world.
+So remember to take your camera!
 You can do so with peace of mind because gadget cover is standard on all Free Spirit policies.

 What can I do during a Paris city break?